Tetralobus flabellicornis

-Tetralobus flabellicornis, the Giant Acacia Click Beetle, is a species of click beetle belonging to the family Elateridae.
+Tetralobus flabellicornis, the giant acacia click beetle, is a species of click beetle belonging to the family Elateridae.

 Description

 Tetralobus flabellicornis can reach a length of 60–80 mm.
-This large click beetle has a dark brown body covered with a brownish grey pubescence.
+This large click beetle has a dark brown to black body covered with a brownish grey pubescence, the latter showing a weak to medium reflectance in the near-infrared.
 The quite long antennae carry large lamellae in males, while they are serrate in females.
 Larvae live in the termite nests.
 These beetles feed on Acacia trees.

 Distribution and habitat

 This species is widespread in South Africa, Namibia, Democratic Republic of Congo, Senegal, Zambia, Zanzibar, Liberia and Zaire.
 It lives in savannah and subtropical forests.